Quickeman/DrumPi/README.md

 		When page 2 is displayed, will toggle beats 9-16
 TAB		Switch between page 1 and 2
 SPACE		Start/stop sequence
-T		Switch to "Set Tempo" mode
+T		Switch to "Set Tempo" sub-mode
 ```
 Set Drum Volume Sub-Mode:
 ```
-Can enter this mode from both Performance mode and Sequencer mode.
+Can enter this mode from both performance mode and sequencer mode.

 KEY		ACTION
 .
 Increase volume of selected drum